 Decking Damage

 If a leak has been going on long enough to rot the plywood sheathing underneath, the repair involves cutting out the damaged decking section, sistering new framing if needed, installing new plywood, and then installing new underlayment and roofing on top.
 This is structural work that affects the integrity of your entire roof.
+Florida Building Code Section 1510 governs re-roofing over existing decking — a licensed roofer will know when replacement is required versus when repair is sufficient.

 Anything After a Storm